apache/seatunnel-website/blog/2026-07-25-seatunnel-zero-loss-zero-duplication-data-consistency.md

    }
    ```

-There is also an `earliest` startup mode, which starts from the earliest available offset.
+There is also an `earliest` startup mode, which starts from the earliest available offset, and a `timestamp` startup mode (`startup.timestamp`), which starts from a user-supplied millisecond timestamp.

 ### JDBC Mode: Shard-based Efficient Batch Reading